 - If the cut is deep enough to expose deeper tissue, bone, etc.

-- If you were cut or punctured by something that is dirty or contaminated, such as a rust piece of metal, a dog bite, etc.
+- If you were cut or punctured by something that is dirty or contaminated, such as a rusted piece of metal, a dog bite, etc. In such cases, a tetanus booster shot may be required, especially for adults who haven’t had one in the last 10 years.

 What to Expect at Go To Ortho